originalnicodr/RELit/DeploymentAssets/Readme.txt

 Changelog
 -----------
-v1.2        - Added gizmos support, reworked default properties, button to copy current light properties as default settings, right-click to reset lights properties, and improved UI. v1.1.4      - Added ReferenceEffectiveRange support, added more properties in for copy light to copy, changed volumetric scattering intensity step size to 1 v1.1.3      - Fixed scene light issue when switching scene lights off and on again
+v1.2.1      - Fixed volumetric scattering intensity not being editable, and fixed some necessary setters that were lost in the refactoring. v1.2        - Added gizmos support, reworked default properties, button to copy current light properties as default settings, right-click to reset lights properties, and improved UI. v1.1.4      - Added ReferenceEffectiveRange support, added more properties in for copy light to copy, changed volumetric scattering intensity step size to 1 v1.1.3      - Fixed scene light issue when switching scene lights off and on again